Tomatotech90/Tool-kit/README.md

 # Pentest Tools
-scripts to improve in the work in pentest or ctf.
+scripts that can help in a CTF or basic pentesting.

 -------------------------------------------------------------------
 Bloodhound   -the script will search for DNS records, waw00f and whatweb, by deafault is basic mode(records A,MX or TXT)